StevenBlack/vocab/million-dollar-words.md

 ### rimple
-Not a hat worn by a nun or a medieval lady; that's a wimple.
-Rimple is just another word for a wrinkle or crease.
+A wrinkle or crease.
 Aging persons have rimples around their eyes; poorly packed clothes come out of the suitcase filled with rimples.

 ### riparian